 As a matter of personal preference, I like a more medium knurl on bench.
 I likely won’t be using this one as a primary bar on bench.
 That said, it performs extremely well on the lift.
 If you like some extra grip on bench, you’re definitely going to get it here.

 Overall, the Vulcan bar gets a very high mark from me on knurling.
 It’s one of the best I’ve ever felt.
 If you’re not accustomed to an aggressive knurl, you’re going to go through an adjustment period.
-If; however, you know you like an aggressive knurl, you’ll be hard-pressed to find a better one, in my opinion.
+However, if you like an aggressive knurl, you’ll be hard-pressed to find a better one, in my opinion.

 The bar offers a tensile strength that exceeds 240,000 PSI, making it one of the strongest shafts in the entire powerlifting market.
 The Kabuki Strength New Generation Power Bar is currently the only one I’ve seen that claims a higher value.
 The shaft diameter measures 29mm like most other power bars, and it’s extremely rigid as a result.
 The shaft on this bar is so hard that it requires the knurling tool bit to be changed during manufacturing on every bar (as in they need more than 1 bit for every bar).
 For every 10 stainless power bars that Vulcan makes, 1-2 never leave the factory because they’re that committed to shaft consistency.